 This is the ideal necklace for sticking to the casual look of t-shirt and jeans, but is the ideal accessory when already dressed to the nines yet you don’t want to go overkill with everything else.

 Ps.
-Those pretty table fairy lights and gold marble coaster in the image are from Talking Tables*
+Those pretty table fairy lights and gold marble coaster in the image are from Talking Tables.
+Mentioned in my photography backdrops post*

 *items may have been gifted to me for review purposes.